CrimsonGlacier/DockerMSSQLPageCounter/README.md

 This is basically a local implemenation using Docker of my AzurePythonWebsite project.
 It accomplishes what that project does but at a local scale and it uses Docker as a means to deploy the solution to an internal network.
-One advantage of having a local deployment like this is that it would cut down on costs that would come from an Azure deployment if there was a need to achieve something similar to this at an internal network only level.
+One advantage of having a local deployment like this is that it can cut down on costs that would come from an Azure deployment if there was a need to achieve something similar to this at an internal network only level.
-Having a page counter as a result of this deployment is simply a means to an end and with some SQL table and GET/POST request modifications i'm sure this solution can be adapted to fit various different needs.
+Having a page counter as a result of this deployment is simply a means to an end and with some SQL table and GET/POST request modifications I'm sure this solution can be adapted to fit various different needs.

 Instructions:

-Download the github repo as a zip and unpack it to your desired location, navigate to \DockerMSSQLPageCounter-main\SQL.
+Download the github repo as a zip and unpack it to your desired location, Navigate to \DockerMSSQLPageCounter-main\SQL.
   Open the dockerfile and modify the SA_PASSWORD environmental variable to a password of your choosing that follows the following constraints:
   	At least 8 characters including uppercase, lowercase letters, base-10 digits and/or non-alphanumeric symbols.